 We have clarified that we are only referring to the single pollutant models D, E and F in eFigure 1 in the revised manuscript (P. XX, Lines XX-XX):

-Single-pollutant models for each traffic-related pollutant adjusting for non-EC PM2.5 (eFigure 1) resulted in positive associations for each of EC, NOx, CO, with positive associations for non-EC PM2.5 in all but the model with EC.
+Single-pollutant models for each traffic-related pollutant adjusting for non-EC PM2.5 (eFigure 1; single traffic-related pollutant models D, E and F) resulted in positive associations for each of EC, NOx, CO, with positive associations for non-EC PM2.5 in all but the model with EC.

 12) Discussion, page 13, line 38: Authors state that they found an average increase in concentration of traffic-related pollutants was associated with and increase in odds of ALS.
 Though only EC showed a positive association and joint effect was null?